You have 12 different cranial nerves that control your sensory and motor functions. They connect your brain to different parts of the body.

 Cones are present in smaller numbers.
 They have a lower light sensitivity than rods and are more involved with color vision.

-The information received by your rods and cones is transmitted from your retina to your optic nerve.
+The information received by your rods and cones is sent from your retina to your optic nerve.
 Once inside your skull, both of your optic nerves meet to form something called the optic chiasm.
 At the optic chiasm, nerve fibers from half of each retina form two separate optic tracts.

 Through each optic tract, the nerve impulses eventually reach your visual cortex, which then processes the information.
 Your visual cortex is located in the back part of your brain.